 Introducing intercropping and strip cropping is seen as an evolution of usual practices carried out in the region, not the least by organic farmers that represent the bulk of the co-innovators involved in the case study.
 Such innovative cropping systems should increase soil coverage across the year and broaden the crop range, diversifying marketing channels and options.
 This finally enables retention of added value at the farm level.

 The clear entry point is farm income, but approach coherence is also pivotal with organic farms interested in developing agroecological solutions and not just carrying out input substitution.
-The evolution has to take into consideration new income opportunities generated by alternative crops and marketing channels.
+The evolution has to take new income opportunities generated by enhanced and alternative crops and marketing channels into consideration.
 This allows income diversification and consolidation; leading to a more active involvement of small farms in co-innovation initiatives.

 Relevance to the DiverIMPACTS goals